 For this method, you won’t be able to use just any pole.
-You’ll need one that’s lightweight and long, especially if the drone is stuck high in the tree.
+You’ll need one that’s lightweight and long, especially if the tree is tall.

 Here are a couple of different tools that have been proven to work for different people:

-- Long PVC Pipe: Get several PVC pipes from your local home improvement store and combine them with duct tape and add a plastic hook at the end.
+- Long PVC Pipe – Use several PVC pipes from your local home improvement store and combine them with duct tape and add a plastic hooka t the end.

 10. Second Drone with Rope

-If you happen to have a second drone lying around, perhaps it can be used to save its companion.
-You do have to be careful when using a second drone since there's there's a chance you may end up with 2 drones stuck on a tree.
+If you happen to have a second drone laying around, perhaps it can be used to save its companion.
+You do have to be careful when using a second drone since you may end up with 2 drones stuck on a tree.

 The best use of your second drone is to use it to get a rope around the branch.
 With the fishing line technique mentioned above, accuracy and height are your two worst enemies.